Recycling in Cavendish

 The Chester Lions Club has a small box at the Cavendish Post Office for collecting used eyeglasses and sunglasses.

 To receive less national advertising mail, the Direct Mail Association has a program called DMAchoice.
 To register, click on "Get Started."

 The organization will charge $1.00 to place your name and home address in a "do-not-mail" file for three years.

 Catalog Choice is a great way to cut down on unwanted catalogs that show up in your mailbox.
 Click on www.catalogchoice.org to find out more information.

 Your solid waste district sponsors FREE collections and safe disposal of HHW at various locations throughout the District on the second and third Saturdays in May and on the second and third Saturdays in September.
 Residents and businesses from all member towns may participate.
 Businesses will be charged a fee and must pre-register.
 Pre-registration not required for residents.
 Call 674-9235 for more information.

 What to bring: Most substances with labels that say: Caustic, Toxic, Corrosive, Poison, Flammable, Warning

 From the Garden/Yard/House: insecticides, herbicides, chemical fertilizers, rodent killer, metal polish, pool chemicals, photography chemicals, flea powder, no-pest strips, toilet & drain cleaner, oven cleaner, mothballs, lighter fluid, bathroom cleaners, chemistry sets, arts & crafts supplies, bleaches, mercury thermometers & thermostats, rug cleaner

-DO NOT bring latex paint, dry creosote, batteries, used motor oil, asbestos, radioactive material, empty containers, fireworks, tires, fluorescent bulbs or tubes, medical waste, or ammunition.
+DO NOT bring: dry creosote, batteries, used motor oil, asbestos, radioactive material, empty containers, fireworks, tires, fluorescent bulbs or tubes, medical waste, or ammunition.